 Pontiac G6 convertible (Crutchfield Research Photo)

-In a nutshell: This article is an overview of your Pontiac's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Pontiac's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your G6.

 Overview of the Pontiac G6

 Pontiac is gone, but its memory lives on in the Firebirds burning rubber at stoplights, the GTOs selling for crazy money during televised car auctions, and, yes, in the G6s that you see tooling around town every day.
 The G6 isn't a "classic" Pontiac (yet, anyway), but as a parting shot, the grand old brand (est. 1926) could have done a lot worse.